Instructor

 Course Objectives

-Modern computers have reduced many of the barriers to advanced data analysis, and powerful (and free!) computational tools are now available that enable “ordinary” researchers like you and me to answer questions that would have been considered intractable in previous generations!
-Armed with basic concepts of probability and statistics, a little programming chops - and a deep understanding of the natural world- ecologists and natural resource professionals can get more out of their data than ever before.
+Modern computers have reduced many of the barriers to advanced data analysis, and powerful (and free!) computational tools are now available that enable “ordinary” researchers like you and me to answer questions that would have been considered impossible in previous generations!
+Armed with basic concepts of probability and statistics, some computer programming skills - and a deep appreciation and curiosity about the natural world- natural resources scientists can tease more out of their data than ever before.

-By the end of this course, students should have the ability to (1) simulate data under biologically realistic scenarios, (2) make inferences from data using maximum likelihood estimation (MLE) and Bayesian techniques, (3) assess model adequacy, goodness-of-fit and predictive performance, and (4) understand where and when to use a wide variety of additional advanced data analysis methods.
-The goal is for students to emerge from this course as creative data analysts with the tools and intuition needed to draw inferences from a wide variety of data types.
+By the end of this course, students should have the ability to (1) simulate data under realistic scenarios, (2) make inferences from data using maximum likelihood estimation (MLE) and Bayesian techniques, (3) assess model adequacy, goodness-of-fit and predictive performance, (4) understand where and when to use a wide variety of additional advanced data analysis methods, and most importantly (5) have the competencies needed to learn about and try other methods that we won’t have time to get to in this course.
+The goal is for students to emerge from this course as creative data analysts with the tools and intuition needed to draw inferences from complex and messy data.

-Our general focus will be on model-based inference, including regression-based approaches, hierarchical/mixed models, and multi-model inference.
-Additional student-led modules will cover other advanced analysis topics (we’ll discuss this more in class).
-In all cases, we focus on the concepts and implementation – we leave the nitty-gritty stats questions to statisticians.
+Our general focus will be on model-based inference, including linear and non-linear regression, multi-level models, and multi-model inference.
+Additional student-led modules will cover advanced analysis topics that build upon these core concepts (we’ll discuss this more in class).
+In all cases, our primary focus will be on practical implementation- the mathematical theory comes second, and we leave much of the nitty gritty details to statisticians.

-Each student will be responsible for leading discussions, demonstrations and a hands-on 1 hour “mini-lab” on an advanced topic that builds on the main concepts in the course (working in groups).
 The laboratory portion of the class will provide students the opportunity to try out some of the data analysis methods we discuss in lecture.
-The first 4 labs will be led by the instructor, and the remainder (second half of the semester) will be student-led.
+The first 8-9 lab periods will be led by the instructor, and the remainder (second half of the semester) will be student-led.
+In the student-led portion of lab, students will work in groups to lead a hands-on demonstration of an advanced analysis method, and lead a short ‘mini-lab’ to give their classmates a chance to practice test their skills with the method.

 Student Learning Objectives